meerkat-citronella/meerkat-citronella.github.io/Introduction.md

 - Vanilla JS
 - React + React Hooks
 - Yarn
-- Familiarity with HTML and the DOM API
+- HTML and the DOM API

 In this tutorial, you will learn:

+- Turn React to Chrome-compatible JS
-- The Google Chrome Extension API
+- Extension Background Scripts and Popups
+- Modify web pages with Content Scripts and the Shadow DOM
-- How to publish your Chrome Extension to the public
+- Publishing your Chrome Extension to the public and expedite review approval
-- HTML Shadow Roots
-- Basic shell scripting in Bash or Windows CMD
-- How to transpile your code to Chrome-compatible JS using Webpack